TRON-Bioinformatics/neofox/README.md

 - `rnaVariantAlleleFrequency`: the variant allele frequency calculated from the RNA (**optional**, this will be estimated using the `dnaVariantAlleleFrequency` if not available)
 - `dnaVariantAlleleFrequency`: the variant allele frequency calculated from the DNA (**optional**)

-**NOTE:** If rnaExpression is not provided, expression will be estimated by gene expression in TCGA cohort indicated in the `tumorType` in the patient data (see below).
+**NOTE:** If rnaExpression is not provided, expression will be estimated by gene expression in a respective TCGA cohort and this value will be used for relevant features.
+The TCGA cohort to be used for imputation of gene expression needs to be indicated in the `tumorType` in the patient data (see below).
+If `tumorType` is not provided, expression will not be imputed.

 ### 4.2 Neoantigen candidates in JSON format